Sample Crisis Communications Holding Statement

 Real World Examples

 A national food brand faced reports of contamination on social media.
 Within 45 minutes, it issued a holding statement acknowledging the claim and promising an urgent review.
-By sharing the number of stores under inspection and directing inquiries to a single hotline, it limited speculation and gained praise for transparency.
-In contrast, a tech company delayed its initial response by several hours and offered only vague reassurances.
-That silence allowed rumors to escalate and led to extra media scrutiny.
-The lesson is clear: rapid, clear messaging curbs uncertainty, while delays or ambiguity amplify risk.
+By sharing the number of stores under inspection and directing inquiries to a single hotline, it helped limit speculation and earned praise for transparency.
+These actions helped protect consumer safety and the company's reputation by demonstrating swift, responsible communication.

 Holding Statement Template